kikiklang/pomme-page/README.md

 ## Customization

 ### Modules Layout and display
 Layout is made with CSS grid, you can simply move modules around in `src/index.pug` file.
-To remove a module, you have to delete the corresponding folder in src and then remove all imports found in the 3 index files (pug, css, js).
+To remove a module, you have to delete the corresponding folder in `src` and then remove all related imports found in the 3 main files at the root of `src` folder :
+- index.pug
+- styles.css
+- app.js

 ### Myrtille
 Links images work in svg format.
 To add a link, go to `src/index.pug` and make a myrtille.
 It's a pug function that takes 3 parameters: